movinalot/azure-202-advanced/content/6_Chapter-Six/6_4-peer-vnet-hub2.md

 ---
-title: "Task 2: Deploy a VNET"
-linkTitle: "Task 2: Deploy a VNET"
+title: "Task 4: Peer the New VNET to Second Hub"
+linkTitle: "Task 4: Peer the New VNET to the Second Hub"
-weight: 2
+weight: 4
 ---

+3: Peer New VNET to New Hub

 ## Deploy a VNET